Japanese Traditions Behind Celebrating First Birthday

 Japan is a tradition-rich country; everything is jam-packed with traditions, from holidays to special occasions.
 So, it should be no surprise that there are many Japanese birthday traditions for a child's first birthday!

-In Japanese culture, different birthdays signify different transition points in your life.
-This note remains true, even through adulthood, with birthday celebrations at 77 years old when people turn the "happy age," 88th birthday, etc.
+In Japanese culture, different Japanese birthdays signify different transition points in your life.
+Some special birthdays include the 20th birthday as it signifies youth entering adulthood.
+This note remains true, even through adulthood, with birthday celebrations at 77 years old when people turn the "happy age" and the 99th birthday is regarded as a milestone birthday.

 The first year of birth is especially significant in Japanese culture as it is thought that this birthday sets the tone for the rest of their life.
 Parents can "peek" into their child's future through Japanese birthday traditions.